JoshuaKGoldberg/sentences-per-line/packages/eslint-plugin-sentences-per-line/README.md

 ## Alternatives

-This package is part of the [sentences-per-line](https://github.com/JoshuaKGoldberg/sentences-per-line) of packages.
+This package is part of the [sentences-per-line](https://github.com/JoshuaKGoldberg/sentences-per-line) family of packages.
 You might also consider:

 - [`markdownlint-sentences-per-line`](../markdownlint-sentences-per-line): [Markdownlint](https://github.com/DavidAnson/markdownlint) rule to enforce sentences per line in Markdown files.
+- [`prettier-plugin-sentences-per-line`](../prettier-plugin-sentences-per-line): [Prettier](https://prettier.io) plugin to enforce sentences per line in Markdown files.